-Temple University faculty and students have access to two large video and DVD collections: 1) the CLA Ed Tech Center collection located in AL-21 Anderson Hall , and 2) the Paley Library collection, located in Media Services on the ground floor of Paley Library.
+Temple University faculty and students have access to two large video and DVD collections: 1) the CLA Ed Tech Center collection located in AL-21 Anderson Hall , and 2) the Charles Library collection, located in Media Services on the first floor of Charles Library.

 The CLA ED Tech Center collection is a teaching resource for faculty and TAs; faculty and TAs are permitted to checkout video, audio, and slide resources or place them on reserve for classes.
 Students are not permitted to checkout materials but may view visual materials related to their coursework in selected study spaces at the Center.

-Materials from the Paley Library collection should be asked for at the Media Services Desk on the ground floor of Paley, and can be checked out by anyone with a Temple ID for a period of 7 days, and be placed on reserve for classes.
+Materials from the Charles Library collection should be asked for at the Media Services Desk on the first floor of Charles, and can be checked out by anyone with a Temple ID for a period of 7 days, and be placed on reserve for classes.
 All videos and DVDs from both collections are listed in Library Search.
 Videos or DVDs in either collection can be easily located by title, by selecting the Media tab search option on the library main search screen.

-If you need a film or would like to request the purchase of a film for the Paley Library Film Collection, please send an email with information about the film to the Subject Specialist for Anthropology, Gregory McKinney.
+If you need a film or would like to request the purchase of a film for the Charles Library film collection, please send an email with information about the film to the Subject Specialist for Anthropology, Gregory McKinney.